Prime Minister Mark Carney Immigration Plan 2025: The Official Guide

 Last Words: Wiser Immigration

-Instead, it asks us the question: how do we simply continue to open the door without jamming our systems with jams?
+Instead, it asks us the question: how do we continue to open the door without jamming our systems with jams?
 The answer, Carney argues, is through well-designed, evidence-based policy-making that manages newcomers’ dreams and crowns the nation.

 Canada is not shutting the door.
 It’s shutting it a bit.